lenushealth/docs/api/agency/tasks/become_an_agent.md

 * `CLIENTID` is the [Client's Id](../../../register_client.md#client-id)

 This facility is web UI, it is not an API call, so no embedding of access token is required.

+"Typically this would be a call to action within the client (application)"

 Typically facility is triggered via a call-to-action (button or link) on the Client.